 The responsibility of the attorney is to let you know that there is a risk involved and recommend a course of action, but you have to make the final decision.
 Once you are aware that you are taking a risk, you can take measures to reduce its potential impact.

 The first thing you need to do when negotiating a contract is determine what you want.
 This is often done when you are getting legal opinion from your attorney.
 You need to identify your must-haves, good-to-haves, and things you do not care about.
 Then, you should try to find out what the other party wants and why he or she wants it.
 Brainstorm to come up with strategies for dealing with potentially sticky negotiating situations.

 A lawyer usually recommends that contracting parties talk to each other directly before getting him or her involved in the negotiations.
 The communication can occur over the phone or via email, and it should involve discussion of the main points and getting an agreement on the proposed changes.
 The meeting of the minds between you and the other party will help keep your attorney on track when going through the details.

 The party that proposes the changes will have his or her attorney make the desired changes to the contract, then send a clean copy and a “black line” version of the document with the changes highlighted to the other party.
 The other party's attorney will review the changes, identify any new risks, and provide advice for him or her.
 The contract may be bounced back and forth between you and the other party several times to hammer out the finer points.
 The lawyers may have to make one or two phone calls to complete the negotiation process.

 If you need a good contract negotiation lawyer, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.